surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 # Survey Creator / Form Builder Overview

-The Survey Creator / Form Builder JavaScript component is a visual designer that allows the users of your application to create surveys and forms.
-Our component produces survey definitions in JSON format.
-You can store them in your database and load the definitions from it to display the surveys to respondents.
+Survey Creator / Form Builder is a visual designer that allows users to create surveys and forms.
+The designer produces a survey configuration in the JSON format.
+This configuration can be later used by the SurveyJS library to display the survey or form in your application.

 Survey Creator / Form Builder ships with the following features: